Two or more trains run on a single-track loop, infrared sensors automatically keep them separated.

 To see how to run two trains in opposite directions on a single track, see the next page.

-When the red train activates the detector, the detector turns on a relay, which in turn switches power to the isolated section.
+When the red train activates the detector, the detector's on-board relay turns on and switches power to the isolated section via

 As long as the detector is sensing the red train, the isolated track section will have power, so the blue train can move far enough to exit the isolated section.